 , was also called Sennabris by Josephus.

-The city had a 1.6 km long city wall, at least one used even in Roman times fort of 54x54m (Kerak), right at the exit of the lake, continuing to A. Chancey a complete antique bath with hot and cold pools.
+The city had a 1.6 km long city wall and at least one used even in Roman times fort of 54x54m (Kerak), right at the exit of the lake.
+According to A. Chancey there was also a complete antique bath with hot and cold pools.

 Although located here on the Jordan and the western end of the Sea of Galilee, Polybius Philoteria, as well as the cities of the Decapolis, reckons to "Coele Syria" and calls them together with Skythopolis.
 From the descriptions of Josephus, to Vespasian, again not the Greek, but the Talmudic name Sennabris on the way from Scythopolis to Tiberias is used.
 Further evidence of a flourishing Greek city in this place are not only the 2 slightly more south-facing bridges over the Jordan and the location at the main road links of this time, also the finding of a marble head, the Greek goddess and city goddess Agathe-Tyche can affirm this. (see also the treatise of L. Sukenik 1922)

-The by Delougaz u.a.
-The Byzantine church, discovered in 1960, and the tomb of the Archimandrite of Helenopolis, not far from the neighboring village, suggest that this bishopric actually stood here.
-Although the excavations of the church have not been published in detail according to current state, it should be noted here that in this very area to this day the Christian tradition is rooted.
-In addition to the now "common" baptismal site in the Jordan Valley near Jericho and the certainly correct, but now forgotten and proposed by the SWP (Conder, Wilson, Smith, Kitchener) Jordan ford (BethAbara) northeast of Betshean, here in Yardenit this tradition holds.
-As a supplement, we should briefly refer to the other situation Kafr Kama, most of which is related to the diocese of Heleno (u) polis.
-Certainly a significant site in terms of archaeological findings, however, the classical epoch is not comparable to El Kerak / Bet Yerah.
-The direct environment to the bishoprics Eksalus (Iksal / Tabor), Tiberias and Nazareth also does not speak for this location.
-(See also Grootkerk)
+The by Delougaz a.o. in 1960 discovered byzantine church, and a tomb of the Archimandrite of Helenopolis, not far from the neighboring village, suggest that this bishopric City actually was the succsessor Name of the greek Philoteria.
+Although the excavations of the church have not been published in detail, according to current state it should be noted that in this very area to this day the Christian tradition is rooted here.
+In addition to the now common baptismal site at the Jordan Valley near Jericho and the certainly correct, but now forgotten (proposed by the SWP of Conder, Wilson, Smith, Kitchener) Jordan ford called BethAbara northeast of Betshean, there also at the nearby place of Yardenit a strong baptismal tradition.